-Note 7 - Commitments and Contingencies
+Note 6 - Commitments and Contingencies

 In the normal course of business, the Company is subjected to claims, legal actions, contract negotiations, and disputes.
+The Company is subject to contingencies as a result of environmental laws and regulations.
 The Company provides for losses, if any, in the year in which they can be reasonably estimated.
 In management's opinion, there are currently no such matters outstanding that would have a material effect on the accompanying financial statements.

-Note 8 - Subsequent Events
+Note 7 - Subsequent Events

-Management has evaluated subsequent events through May 15, 2015, which is the date the financial statements were available to be issued, and has determined that there were no other subsequent events to be reported.
+Management has evaluated subsequent events through May 5, 2017, which is the date the financial statements were available to be issued, and has determined that there were no other subsequent events to be reported.